godruoyi/php-snowflake/README.md

 1. Used in Laravel.

-Because the SDK is relatively simple, we don't provide an extension for Laravel.
-You can quickly integrate it into Laravel in the following way.
+Since the SDK is quite straightforward, we do not offer a specific extension for Laravel.
+However, you can easily integrate it into your Laravel project by following these steps.

 ```php
 // App\Providers\AppServiceProvider